catseye/Tamsin/README.markdown

 now, you'll only be able to select from the Tamsin scanner and a "raw" scanner that only gives back characters.

-There are definitely some caveats here.
-Scanners for recursive descent parsers pre-emptively scan the next token.
-So when we switch scanners, we'll have a "leftover" token from the previous scanner.
-Well, we'll see.
+As an implementation note: ccanners for recursive descent parsers commonly pre-emptively scan the next token.
+So when we switch scanners, we'd have a "leftover" token from the previous scanner, unless we deal with it in some way.
+The way we deal with it is to rewind the scanner by the length of the last token scanned just before switching, then after switching, scan again (by the new rules.)

     | main = cat.
     | cat = "cat" & return ok.